ddaaggeett/whiteSocket/README.md

 I’d rather the world flourish with this new technology and profit from it how it best serves itself.
 Want to be happy?
 Make the world around you better.
 ____________________________________________________________________________

 Note:  I welcome parties (like a DELL) to come along and package a new harware system together that works with BLOOPRINT.XYZ software.
-New hardware teamss, start your engines!
+New hardware teams, start your engines!